Breakfast (Super) Club1 of 12

 Of course, the original five have also found their way into the modern day, still in their teenage forms, thanks to the power of time travel, so they're still relevant to this day.

-Now, once again, a new era of the X-Men is about to begin in "Dawn of X".
+Now, once again, a new era of the X-Men is underway in "Dawn of X".

 Teenage Mutant Ninja Turtles10 of 12

 The Teenage Mutant Ninja Turtles may not be the first thing you think of when the concept of "teen superheroes" comes up - but maybe they should be.
 After all, it's right there in the name.